 3. Anthurium

-Anthurium is the world’s longest blooming plant.
-Its “flowers” – the spathes in dazzling red, pink, white, purple, can last for a couple of months in your house.
+Anthurium is the world’s longest-blooming plant.
+Its “flowers” – the spathes in dazzling red, pink, white, and purple, can last for a couple of months in your house.
 Like peace lilies, anthurium’s dark green leaves can purify indoor air.

 4. Christmas Cactus